jamesfmcgrath/feature-flag-configuration-card/docs/SPECIFICATION.md

 ### 1. Design-to-Code Translation (5 min)

-**Opening**: "Let me walk you through how I translated the design spec into production code..."
+**Opening**: "Let me walk you through how I translated the design spec into working code..."

 **Show**: